manishkothakonda/Opt-MS-rVV10-functional/README.md

 patch metagga.F < optms_rvv10.patch
 ```

-4. Set BPRARAM in the INCAR File:
+4. Set BPRARAM and METAGGA tag in the INCAR File:

 Before running the job, include the following line in your INCAR file to set the required parameter:
 ```
+METAGGA = MS2
 BPRARAM = 26.26
 ```
 5. Submit the Job: